Moore Theological College

 Moore Theological College, otherwise known simply as Moore College, is the theological training seminary of the Diocese of Sydney in the Anglican Church of Australia.
-The president of the Moore Theological College Council is ex officio the Anglican Archbishop of Sydney.
+The Anglican Archbishop of Sydney holds ex officio the presidency of the Moore Theological College Council.

 The college has a strong tradition of conservative evangelical theology with an emphasis on the study of the Bible in its original languages, the use of primary sources in theology, the heritage of the Reformation and the integration of theology and ministry practice.
 It gives particular attention to full-time study in the context of a Christian learning community as an appropriate context for training for full-time Christian ministry, however it also offers part-time and online learning opportunities.
 The college trains both men and women at every level of its program.
 On 1 July 2021, Moore College was recognised by the Australian Government's Tertiary Education Quality and Standards Agency as an Australian University College.

 Overview

-The college is one of the largest Anglican seminaries in the world, with normally around 300 full-time students in its BD and BTh programs.
-Over its history it has had 13 principals and over 4000 graduates.
+The college is one of the largest Anglican seminaries in the world, with normally around 300 full-time students in its BTh and ThM programs.
+Over its history, it has had 13 principals and over 5000 graduates.
 While Anglican in foundation and governance, it has also trained Presbyterians, Baptists, Congregationalists and others who are sympathetic to the evangelical ethos and theology of the college.
 The college has also prepared missionaries, church planters and independent church pastors.
 It attracts students from around the world into its undergraduate and postgraduate programs.

 While the largest group studying in its four-year full-time undergraduate program is typically those preparing for Anglican ordained ministry, Moore has also trained other Christian workers.
 Moore graduates also serve as school chaplains, Christian studies teachers and scripture teachers, university chaplains and staff workers, cross-cultural missionaries, social workers, community workers, hospital and nursing home/retirement village chaplains and refugee advocacy workers.

 Moore College has an international reputation as the home of evangelical biblical theology.
-In the 1950s through to the 1970s Donald Robinson pioneered a way of seeing how the whole Bible fits together as God's unfolding purposes.
+In the 1950s through to the 1970s, Donald Robinson pioneered a way of seeing how the whole Bible fits together as God's unfolding purposes.
 The underlying pattern of promise and fulfilment unfolds as God's gospel promise of salvation, first for the Jews and then for all the nations, is given to Abraham, partially fulfilled in Israel's history, and realised in the coming of the Christ.
-In the 1980s and 1990s these ideas were developed by Robinson's pupil, Graeme Goldsworthy, in a series of books, Gospel and Kingdom, According to Plan, and Preaching the Whole Bible as Christian Scripture.
+In the 1980s and 1990s, these ideas were developed by Robinson's pupil, Graeme Goldsworthy, in a series of books, Gospel and Kingdom, According to Plan, and Preaching the Whole Bible as Christian Scripture.
 Biblical theology in this mode has been characteristic of the work done at Moore College since Robinson's time as vice principal.